Alabama church shooting kills 2, wounds 1; suspect detained

 VESTAVIA HILLS, Ala.
-(AP) — A gunman opened fire inside a suburban Alabama church, killing two people and wounding a third at a small group meeting before being taken into custody Thursday, authorities said.
+(AP) — A gunman opened fire at a potluck dinner inside a suburban Alabama church, killing two members and wounding a third before being taken into custody Thursday, authorities said.

-The attack occurred at Saint Stephen’s Episcopal Church in the Birmingham suburb of Vestavia Hills, said Police Capt.
+Emergency dispatchers got a call at around 6:20 p.m. reporting an active shooter at Saint Stephen’s Episcopal Church in the Birmingham suburb of Vestavia Hills, said Police Capt.
 Shane Ware.
-He said emergency dispatchers got a call at around 6:20 p.m. reporting an active shooter at the church.

 A suspect was detained and the wounded victim was being treated at a hospital, Ware said at a press conference late Thursday.
-Police declined to identify the suspect or the victims, or provide further details on the attack, and said another briefing was planned Friday.
+Police declined to identify the suspect or the victims, or provide further details on the attack.
+Another briefing was planned Friday.

-At an earlier news conference, Ware had said one person was killed and two others hospitalized.
+The event was a “Boomers Potluck” gathering inside the church, said messages posted on the church’s Facebook page by the Rev. John Burruss, the pastor.
+He said he was in Greece on a pilgrimage with a group of members and trying to get back to Alabama.

-The church’s website listed a “Boomers Potluck” for Thursday night.
-“There will be no program, simply eat and have time for fellowship,” the flyer read.
+“More than anything, I ask your prayers for our community, especially those who are injured and the families of the deceased.
+These are the pillars of our community, and I cannot begin to fathom how painful this is for our entire church, and the larger community,” he wrote.

-Thursday’s shooting took place just over a month after one person was killed and five injured when a man opened fire on Taiwanese parishioners at a church in Southern California.
-It also comes nearly seven years to the day after an avowed white supremacist killed nine people during Bible study at Emanuel AME Church in Charleston, South Carolina.
+Thursday’s shooting happened just over a month after one person was killed and five injured when a man opened fire on Taiwanese parishioners at a church in Southern California.
+It comes nearly seven years to the day after an avowed white supremacist killed nine people during Bible study at Emanuel AME Church in Charleston, South Carolina.

-In Vestavia Hills, investigators remained at the scene hours past nightfall, with yellow police tape cordoning off the church complex and emergency police and fire vehicles with flashing lights blocking the route to the church.
-The FBI, U.S. Marshals Service and the Bureau of Alcohol, Firearms, Tobacco and Explosives dispatched agents to the scene.
+Agents with the FBI, U.S. Marshals Service and the Bureau of Alcohol, Firearms, Tobacco and Explosives joined investigators at the scene, which remained cordoned off Friday with yellow polie tape and police vehicles with flashing lights blocking the route to the church.

 She said supportive messages were coming in from all over the U.S. and the world.
 “We need everybody out there.
 Pray, think, meditate and send love to this community because we are going to need all of it,” she said.